 A: A Team Meeting Station is a designated area for Team Members to meet up on the day of AIDS Walk San Francisco.
 Team Meeting Stations are arranged alphabetically in Sharon Meadow.
 Many Team Leaders decorate their Meeting Stations with balloons and banners, in addition to bringing T-shirts and breakfast items for their team.
 To qualify for a Team Meeting Station on the day of the AIDS Walk, your team must have 25 or more walkers pre-registered by the deadline of Wednesday, July 9 at noon.
 A list of teams that qualify for a Team Meeting Station will be posted online the week of July 14.
 Teams who do not qualify for a Team Meeting Station can arrange their own location to meet on the morning of the AIDS Walk.
-Click here to download the AIDS Walk Venue Map (Coming soon!) for ideas on where to meet with your team.
+Click here tolearn more about how to plan for the Day-of-Event.

 Q: How do I get an updated Team Roster?

 A: Team Rosters are always available on your team web page.
 Click here to see the list of 2014 Registered Teams.
 Click on your team name to view your team's web page and see the list of people currently registered on your team.
 You may also call your Team Coordinator to request a Team Roster at any time.

 Q: How can I promote AIDS Walk San Francisco to potential Team Members?